YuanYuanOwO/QuickShop-Hikari-Documents/docs/modules/multi-currency.md

 ## Change the currency for shops

-Looking at a quickshop, execute `/quickshop currency <new-currency>` to change shop currency.
+Looking at a shop, execute `/quickshop currency <new-currency>` to change shop currency.

 ## Ongoing Fee Currency